ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 # 3. LSTM Layer

 The third of our layers is the LSTM, or Long Short-Term Memory layer.
 The LSTM is recurrent - **it processes data as a sequence**.

-Recurrence allows a network to experience the temporal structure of data, such as words in a sentence.
+Recurrence allows a network to experience the temporal structure of data, such as words in a sentence, or time of day.

 A normal neural network receives a single input tensor $x$ and generates a single output tensor $y$.
 A recurrent architecture differs from a non-recurrent neural network in two ways:

-1. both the input $x$ & output $y$ data is **processed as a sequence of timesteps**
+1. both the input $x$ & output $y$ data is **processed as a sequence of timesteps**,
-2. the network has the **ability to remember** information and pass it to the next timestep
+2. the network has the **ability to remember** information and pass it to the next timestep.

 The memory of a recurrent architecture is known as the **hidden state** $h$.
 What the network chooses to pass forward in the hidden state is learnt by the network.